jrudydev/slack-match-bot/README.md

 ---
 ### boot (Admin Only)
+Options: [HANDLE] = <any handle from a player in the tournament>

 Example:
 ```
 @matchbot boot slackbot
 ```

-Description: Disqualify a player with matching handle.
+Description: Disqualify a player with matching slack handle.

 ---
 ### next (Admin Only)
+Options: None

 Example:
 ```